dehypnosis/moleculer-api/src/broker/delegator/README.md

 For GraphQL protocol, above features just ignored.

-For WebSocket protocol, above feature is handled as stream.
-TODO
+For WebSocket protocol, see 4.

 ## 3. Modify Response Header/Status
 Also for REST protocol, can modify response with `$headers`, `status` properties in delegator response.